Presumptuous Planning

 Making plans

 Lest we make wrong applications of his teaching, James tells us exactly what is objectionable (v.
 16).
-It is sin to "rejoice [or glory] in your boastings," an unmistakable allusion to Proverbs 27:1: "Boast not thyself of to morrow; for thou knowest not what a day may bring forth."
+It is sin to "rejoice [or glory3] in your boastings," an unmistakable allusion to Proverbs 27:1: "Boast not thyself of to morrow; for thou knowest not what a day may bring forth."
 Here we have another reminder that the Epistle of James falls in the tradition of Jewish Wisdom Literature.
-James is identifying two things as evil.
-The first is to make plans that ignore the hand of God ("boastings," which refers to plans assuming that oneself can really see the future).
-The second is to glory in those plans; in other words, to congratulate oneself for skill in managing the details of tomorrow.
+When James warns against "boastings," he is referring to plans which assume that oneself can really see the future.
+He is identifying two things as evil.
+The first is to make plans that ignore the hand of God The second is to glory in those plans; in other words, to congratulate oneself for skill in managing the details of tomorrow.
 The second evil follows from the first because to exclude God from our picture of life’s outcomes creates a vacuum that human pride rushes to fill.
 If we do not see that the future depends on God, we will imagine ourselves to have power over the future.
 In essence, we will make ourselves gods.
 Presumptuous plans, forgetting that God can overrule, are therefore a form of idolatry.

 When doing nothing is sin

-In conclusion, James presents an important principle in the clearest and most succinct terms we find in Scripture.
+In conclusion, James uses clear and succinct wording to express a very important principle.
 He says, "To him that knoweth to do good, and doeth it not, to him it is sin" (v.
 17).
 Many other texts build important conclusions on the same principle, although without making it explicit (Luke 12:47; John 9:41; 2 Pet.
 2:21).

 James’s formulation may be a lesson that he drew from Jesus’ parable of the two sons (Matt.
 21:28-32).
 Their father directed them to go work in the vineyard.
 One refused, but later changed his mind and obeyed.
 The other agreed to go, but stayed away.
 His failure to do right was sin.